Voting and divisions

 By arrangement between parties in the Senate, a system of pairing operates, whereby a senator who is absent and who is expected to vote on one side in a particular question is “paired” with a senator who is expected to vote on the other side and who is either also absent or who deliberately does not vote in order to cancel out the effect of the other senator's absence.
 Pairs are also arranged for vacant places in the Senate.
 This system ensures that the result of votes is not determined fortuitously by the absence of particular senators.
 Pairs are usually not arranged, however, for secret ballots, for the reason that voting is meant to be secret and it should not be known how individual senators vote.

-Pairing arrangements are determined by the party whips, and may last for days, weeks or months, or may be varied from vote to vote. [update: “Extended pairing arrangements” were implemented for each of the sitting days in March and April 2020, during the onset of the COVID-19 pandemic, with only around half of the Senate in attendance.]
+Pairing arrangements are determined by the party whips, and may last for days, weeks or months, or may be varied from vote to vote. [update: “Extended pairing arrangements” were implemented for each of the sitting days in March and April 2020, during the onset of the COVID-19 pandemic, with only around half of the Senate in attendance.
+After the Senate resolved to allow senators to participate in its proceedings by video link, but without the capacity to vote, the Leaders of the Government and Opposition in the Senate made statements confirming the desirability of maintaining pairing arrangements to ensure that the decisions of the Senate properly reflected its composition as elected.
+They also indicated their agreement about steps the Government and Opposition would take to ensure the transparency of pairing arrangements while numerous senators – including in some cases all representatives from one party – were participating remotely: SD, 1/9/2020, p.4515-6.]
 Pairs are entirely an informal arrangement between the parties and not part of the procedures of the Senate.
 The chair therefore does not consider any matters relating to pairs.
 In earlier years rulings were made to the effect that pairs could not be referred to in the course of proceedings.
 These rulings are now not followed, and it is common for senators to make statements concerning pairing arrangements.
 This practice has been upheld by a President's ruling.
 Pairs are not referred to in the Journals record of votes, but lists of pairs are included in the voting lists shown in Hansard.

 Provision is made in the procedures of the Senate for decisions to be taken by secret ballot.
 The standing orders require that secret ballots be used if there are two or more candidates in elections for President and Deputy President and Chair of Committees, and if more than the required number of senators are nominated for a committee; a ballot is used for the latter purpose if one senator so requires.
 By order of the Senate ballots may be used to determine other matters.